arnaud-carre/LSPlayer/README.md

 *Note: You can use "-pack" command line option to display an estimate of the .lsmusic Shrinkler compressed size*

-## ADPCM compression to reduce Disk layout
+## ADPCM compression to reduce Disk footprint

 LSP now supports optional basic ADPCM (more precisely, DPCM) sample compression, enabled via the -adpcm command-line option.
 In this mode, the .lsbank file remains the same size as before, but compresses to more than twice its size when using standard LZ-based algorithms (such as ZIP).
 This significantly reduces the footprint of your final executable or floppy image.